HalilovRostislav/Learn-Python-for-free/lessons/Strings.md

 # What is Strings?

-Strings are ordered sequences of characters.
+Strings are an ordered sequence of characters.
 Used to store text information.
-To create a string, you need to put any characters in double(`""`) or single(`''`) quotes.
+To create a string, you must enclose the character or characters in single(`'`) or double(`"`) quotes.
+For example, "Hello world!"

+#